-For our purposes, we assume that certain vehicle information is always available, which is a futuristic concept underlying the development of IntelliDrive (formerly Vehicle Infrastructure Integration (VII)).
-Assuming that every vehicle in the network is running an in-vehicle information system (IVIS) that is capable of communicating with the signal controller in some fashion, we are able to obtain vital traffic information from each vehicle.
+For our purposes, we assume that certain vehicle information is always available, which is a futuristic concept underling the development of Vehicle Infrastructure Integration (VII).
+Working off of the assumption that every vehicle in the network is running an in-vehicle information system (IVIS) that is capable of communicating with the signal controller in some fashion, we are able to obtain vital telemetry information from each vehicle.
 At the most basic level, we assume knowledge of the vehicle's position in the network.
 An IVIS-equipped vehicle with a GPS (Global Positioning System) module could easily provide this information in near real-time.

-The position of the vehicles is the primary piece of information that we use for this control algorithm, along with whether it is a truck, or not a truck.
+The position of the vehicles is the only piece of information that we use for this control algorithm.
 Other information may include the vehicle's speed, its intended route, or other characteristics.
 Vehicle speed data is also used to monitor vehicle stops for control method comparisons.
-The information currently gathered by this system is not complicated, and can be provided by currently available detection systems and GPS tracking systems.
+The information currently gathered by this system is not complicated, and can be provided by detection systems and GPS tracking systems that are currently available.

 Instead of counting vehicles with a complicated set of detectors, we simply ask the vehicles for their position, and build the queues based on this information.
 While this simplifies the physical setup of the intersection, the simulation is slowed by having to request information from each vehicle in the network at every step of the simulation.
-However, this is not entirely unrealistic considering that all of the vehicles near an intersection can already communicate their telemetry data to the signal controller via some wireless communication method.
-This would enable a process by which all of that information could be gathered to run the control algorithm.
+However, this is not an entirely unrealistic situation since all of the vehicles near an intersection would anyway be communicating their telemetry data to the signal controller via VII, which would then have to process all of that information in order to run the control algorithm.
 It is, of course, entirely possible to use detectors to perform the queue counting function without loss of performance, save the cost of the increased intersection complexity (and the introduction of detection errors).
 Using the position information to build the queues is thought to be a more generalized solution, because the method can be applied to any intersection without the need for a complicated detector setup.